ISUgenomics/bioinformatics-workbook/dataAnalysis/phylogenetics/00-finding-orthologs-uisng-orthoMCL.md

 ### Downloading data

 At the time of writing this tutorial, there were 13 RefSeq assemblies available on [NCBI](https://www.ncbi.nlm.nih.gov/assembly/?term=txid5820%5BOrganism%3Aexp%5D), with chromosomal level assembly.
 We will use them all for finding orthologs.
 Although we will only need the protein sequences for this section, we will also download the CDS sequences that is necessary for other sections following this chapter.
+This step may vary if you want to use another dataset or custom dataset.

 ![Downloading Proteins](assets/Fig2.png)